 Cabin property.
 One bedroom; 1 x king-size double bedroom with en-suite shower, with walk-in shower, basin and WC.

 Electric central heating with two woodburning stoves.
 Electric AGA, electric cooker, microwave, fridge/freezer, washing machine, tumble dryer, TV, DVD player, WiFi, selection of book, games and DVDs.
 Fuel, power and starter pack for fire/stove inc. in rent.
 Linen and towels inc. in rent.
 Off-road parking for two cars.
 Garden space at the front and back of the property, complete with furniture.
 Sorry no pets or smoking allowed.
-Shop 5 mins walk, pub 10 mins walk
+Shop 5 mins walk, pub 10 mins walk.
+No Stag/Hen or similar style of parties.

 Port Isaac is a traditional fishing village located within Cornwall.
 It is home to miles of stunning coastal walks, including the top path walk from Port Isaac to Port Gaverne.
 You will also find the famous home of the TV series Doc Martin, as well as Poldark and Saving Grace.
 From here you can also take a boat trip from the harbour during the summer months or relax on the sandy beaches of Polzeath and Daymer Bay.